 7.2.4.1.
-1-Wire sensors, analog inputs, and virtual items
+1-Wire sensors and analog inputs and virtual items

-For every sensor two type of fields are presented - one to set trigger conditions ("Min", "Max" and "Hys.") and another one for alert notification ("If out of range").
+For every sensor two type of fields are presented - one is for setup of trigger conditions ("Min", "Max" and "Hys.") and another for alert notification ("If out of range").